CaraesNaur/TTRPGPolyGenre/README.md

 ### Setting

-Setting refers to the environment imagined by players where their characters’ actions take place, or elements/conditions within the environment.
+Setting refers to the environment imagined by players where their characters' actions take place, or elements/conditions within the environment.

 Examples: